LinkupPlatform/linkup-mcp-server/README.md

 - Product information and up-to-date prices
 - Schedules and availability
 - Any information not available in the AI's knowledge base

+### `linkup-fetch`

+Fetch and extract content from any webpage URL.

+**Parameters:**
+- `url` (required): The URL to fetch content from.
+- `renderJs` (optional): Whether to render JavaScript content (default: false).
+Enable this for dynamic pages that load content via JavaScript.
+Note: This makes the request slower.

+**Use cases:**
+- Retrieve page content for analysis or summarization
+- Extract article content from news sites
+- Get documentation from technical websites
+- Fetch blog posts and written content

 ## Development